 When you give power to them over how they make you feel these intrusive thoughts are highly upsetting.
 How you control your reaction to these intrusive thoughts can however be controlled.
 One of the easiest ways is to let them flow by.
-According to psychiatrists the intrusive thoughts are highly distressing when you try to make them stop.
+According to psychiatrists, the intrusive thoughts are highly distressing when you try to make them stop.
 As you do so, they will be more readily available in brains and are likely to return more.
 The best possible way is not to give power to these thoughts.

 Change your focus:

 Keep your focus on other aspects.
 Between refocusing your energy and distraction there is a great difference.
 When you want to get a break from intrusive thoughts, refocusing your energy can be really helpful.
 Learn to forgive yourself.
 Don’t beat yourself up for such intrusive thoughts.
 Try to keep yourself engaged in something else so that you are distracted from negative thoughts.
-When our brains are quiet the intrusive thoughts often come to us.
+When our brains are quite the intrusive thoughts often come to us.
 The stressed condition promotes the likelihood of such intrusive thoughts.
-Staying idle trigger the intrusive thoughts so one of the easiest solution is to find the activity whereby you can divert your concentration.
-The activities like music, movies, conversation with friend or loved ones, sports or physical activity, hobby can keep the brain busy and engaged in some other activities and hence this refocusing can be calming and healing for you at the time of distress.
+Staying idle trigger the intrusive thoughts so one of the easiest solutions is to find the activity whereby you can divert your concentration.
+The activities like music, movies, conversation with a friend or loved ones, sports or physical activity, the hobby can keep the brain busy and engaged in some other activities and hence this refocusing can be calming and healing for you at the time of distress.

 Find out the trigger of these thoughts:

 Try to find out what triggers such intrusive thoughts and this acts as a prevention tactic, it can keep you away from such thoughts and you feel much safer.
 Such thoughts are random completely and are often triggered by our internal state or the environmental situation.
 It is therefore important to learn the circumstances which bring up such thoughts.
-The factors which contribute to intrusive thoughts are short working deadlines, driving at night, preparing for exam etc. sometimes your state can also trigger the intrusive thoughts such as sadness, anxiety and hunger.
-To stop the thoughts is another way to avoid the stress.
+The factors which contribute to intrusive thoughts are short working deadlines, driving at night, preparing for an exam, etc. sometimes your state can also trigger the intrusive thoughts such as sadness, anxiety, and hunger.
+To stop the thoughts is another way to avoid stress.
 You can keep yourself calmer by telling yourself, it is a stressed day but there is a big party or loud music next door.

 Face the thought with courage:

 One of the greatest stuff around is mindfulness.
 When you are trying to regain mental control after experiencing unwanted or negative thoughts it can be particularly useful.
 Mindfulness practices can be observed under this condition to find out where your mind goes and this practice can sometimes keep the intrusive thoughts quiet.
-To refocus and repair these practices can be highly active and efficient way.
-Make it clear to you that these are only the thoughts which are often remote from the reality.
-Use mindfulness to get peaceful and calmer state of mind.
+To refocus and repair these practices can be a highly active and efficient way.
+Make it clear to you that these are only the thoughts which are often remote from reality.
+Use mindfulness to get a peaceful and calmer state of mind.

-A reminder that it is only a thought:
+A reminder that it is only thought:

 Whatever strikes your mind and is making you worried, don’t forget to remind yourself that it is only an unwanted thought.
 This is an ideal way to reclaim your power over the intrusive thoughts.
 Intrusive thoughts often raise the emotions which we often dislike so most of the times we try to push these thoughts away.
 Remember a thought is only a thing that struck your mind and it cannot hurt you.
-In this way without altering your behavior you can let the thought exist.
+In this way, without altering your behavior you can let the thought exist.
 It can be super empowering to know that you have an ability to prevent some of the distress.